Collins-type fragmentation energy correlator in semi-inclusive deep inelastic lepton-hadron scattering: FECs from energy-tagged SIDIS: finite- case

 Combining these with \eq{eq:sidis-xsec-e} then gives the energy flow-weighted cross section,

 where we introduced the notation for the convolution,

 with $f$ being a PDF, $\fec$ being an FEC, and $F$ being a hard coefficient in Eq.~\eqref{eq:F-coef-U}~\eqref{eq:F-coef-L} or \eqref{eq:F-coef-T}.

 It is the various $\phi$ modulations in \eq{eq:fsidis-TRc-result} that help to probe the Collins-type FEC.
-We re-emphasize the associated physics.
+We re-emphasize the associated physics as follows.
 The matrix $T_{qq}$ arising from the hard scattering in \eq{eq:hard-qq} transfers the transverse spin from the initial-state quark to the final-state quark, thus defining the transverse spin magnitude and direction of the latter.
 The fragmentation process of the final-state quark then conveys this spin information into an observational signal via the azimuthal energy deposition asymmetry by \eq{eq:fec-sT-phi}.
 These modulations have been explicitly spelled out in \eq{eq:fsidis-TRc-result}, appearing in simple trigonometric forms which allow their coefficients to be extracted by standard harmonic analysis.
-Clearly, due to the chiral symmetry, nontrivial $\phi$ modulations and target transverse spin asymmetries (i.e., terms proportional to $s_T$) occur together with each other, and so $\phi$ always appears in the form of $\phi - \phi_S$.
+Clearly, due to chiral symmetry, nontrivial $\phi$ modulations and target transverse spin asymmetries (i.e., terms proportional to $s_T$) are correlated with each other, such that the $\phi$ dependence always appears in the form of $\phi - \phi_S$.
 Without measuring the $\phi$ distribution, all the terms involving $s_T$, Collins-type FEC, and transversity PDF will vanish.

 While we have included all the polarization configurations in \eq{eq:fsidis-TRc-result}, in practice, one may have only a subset of those terms.
 For example, we need only $s_T \neq 0$ to probe the Collins-type FEC, in which case all the terms involving $P_e$ or $P_N$ can be set to zero.